cfrg/draft-irtf-cfrg-bbs-pseudonyms/DesignIssues.md

 * Both types of pseudonyms must use the same proof verification procedure.
 This was my (Greg B) original requirement when I added hidden PID pseudonym.
 * Permit pseudonym feature to be combined with "anonymous holder binding" feature  or multiple holder/prover secret  messages. *Regardless* of  pseudonym type.
+* In the ABC4Trust requirements they have an **inspector** role that can de-anonymize the pseudonym by having the PID revealed.
+This could be the **issuer** but does not have to be.
+Hence it seems more general to always have a hidden pid and a procedure to reveal the hidden pid for a given credential.
+* In the hidden PID case we want to guard against duplication of PIDs or use of stolen PIDs.
+One way is to have the issuer check on this via secure a secure artifact.
+One way would be the holder creating an issuer-pseudonym, i.e., pseudo_issuer = H(issuer_public_id)*(holders_PID); And have the issuer check keep a table of these.
+Note this would have holder send (commitment, pseudo_issuer, proof of commitment and pseudonym)

 ## Current Approach